promptfoo/promptfoo/CONTRIBUTING.md

    git push origin your-branch-name
    ```

-4. Open a pull request against the `main` branch of the promptfoo repository.
+4. When you are ready, open a pull request against the `main` branch of the promptfoo repository.

 ## Running Tests